Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

   - Or credentials previously used to authenticate Visual Studio Code plugins.
   - Or an account logged into the Azure CLI.
   - Or an account logged in via PowerShell.
-- `EnvironmentCredential` reads values from the environment variables , then uses the appropriate credential to authenticate.
+- `EnvironmentCredential` reads values from the environment variables, then uses the appropriate credential to authenticate.
 Environment variables may include:
   - `AZURE_CLIENT_ID`.
   - `AZURE_TENANT_ID`.
   - `AZURE_CLIENT_SECRET`.